Genymobile/genymotion-device-web-player/README.md

     // See "Features & options" section for more details about options const options = {
-        template: "player",    // template defines how player is displayed
+        template: "renderer",    // template defines how renderer is displayed
         token: 'i-XXXXXXXXXX', // token is the shared secret to connect to your VM
         fileUpload: false      // requires fileUploadUrl
     };

-    // Device player instanciation
+    // Device renderer instanciation
-    const genymotion = new GenymotionManager();
+    const deviceRendererFactory = new DeviceRendererFactory();
-    const instance = genymotion.setupInstance(container,     // the container element or element ID to use webrtcAddress, // the websocket address of your instance connector options        // options object to enable or disable features );
+    const renderer = deviceRendererFactory.setupRenderer(container,     // the container element or element ID to use webrtcAddress, // the websocket address of your instance connector options        // options object to enable or disable features );

-    // Disconnect the device player, closing any open data channels. window.addEventListener('beforeunload', function() {
+    // Disconnect the device renderer, closing any open data channels. window.addEventListener('beforeunload', function() {
-        instance.disconnect();
+        renderer.disconnect();
     });
 </script>
 ```

 ## Features & options

-A device player instance can be configured using the `options` argument (object).
+A device renderer instance can be configured using the `options` argument (object).
 Possible configuration key / value are described below.

 ### `template`

 - **Type:** `String`
-- **Default:** `player`
+- **Default:** `renderer`
 - **Compatibility:** `PaaS`, `SaaS`
 - **Details:**
-Defines the layout of the player.
-Can be one of the following: `bootstrap`, `fullscreen`, `fullwindow`, `player`, `player_minimal`, `player_no_toolbar`, `player_partial`.
+Defines the layout of the renderer.
+Can be one of the following: `bootstrap`, `fullscreen`, `fullwindow`, `renderer`, `renderer_minimal`, `renderer_no_toolbar`, `renderer_partial`.

 ### `token`